 The kids and moms gobbled them up and I barely had a chance to take any pics – I will definitely make them again and I hope you enjoy them too!

-*Please note, this post contains affiliate links.
+Please note, this post contains affiliate links.
 If you click on an affiliate link and make a purchase you will be helping support the blog.
-Thanks very much!
+For more information please see my Disclaimer.

 What You Need to Make Whole Wheat Oatmeal Chocolate Chip Cookies